Richter scale: Richter magnitudes

 where A is the maximum excursion of the Wood-Anderson seismograph, the empirical function A_{0} depends only on the epicentral distance of the station, $\delta$.
-In practice, readings from all observing stations are averaged after adjustment with station-specific corrections to obtain the value.
+In practice, readings from all observing stations are averaged after adjustment with station-specific corrections to obtain the M_{L} value.

 Because of the logarithmic basis of the scale, each whole number increase in magnitude represents a tenfold increase in measured amplitude.
 In terms of energy, each whole number increase corresponds to an increase of about 31.6 times the amount of energy released, and each increase of 0.2 corresponds to approximately a doubling of the energy released.

 Events with magnitudes greater than 4.5 are strong enough to be recorded by a seismograph anywhere in the world, so long as its sensors are not located in the earthquake's shadow.

 The following describes the typical effects of earthquakes of various magnitudes near the epicenter.
 The values are typical and may not be exact in a future event because intensity and ground effects depend not only on the magnitude but also on (1) the distance to the epicenter, (2) the depth of the earthquake's focus beneath the epicenter, (3) the location of the epicenter, and (4) geological conditions.